bdevo1896/wordpress-react-site-sample/README.md

 4. Run the command: yarn install or npm install
 5. Open a Terminal and run the command: docker-compose up
 6. Go back to ui in a terminal
-7. Now run the command the following commands
+7. Now run the following commands
   - If Using Yarn
     - Windows: yarn start-win
     - Linux: yarn start